awesome-panel/awesome-panel-extensions/README.md

 The purpose of this repository is to **make it easy for Panel developers to create custom Panel extensions**.

-Panel Extensions enables developers to for example wrap an awesome javascript plotting library like [ECharts](https://echarts.apache.org/en/index.html) and provide access to it from Python and Panel only.
+Panel Extensions enables javascript developers to wrap an awesome javascript plotting library like [ECharts](https://echarts.apache.org/en/index.html) and give Python develops access to use it in Panel.

 In order to facilitate this, this repo contains